-Under what conditions radicalizes opposition against international institutions and embodied norms?
-Under what conditions succeed dissident actors in introducing and establishing alternative conceptions of order?
+When is opposition radicalizing against international institutions and embodied norms?
+What are the conditions under which dissident actors succeed in introducing and establishing alternative conceptions of order?

 The research project ”‘Rogue States’, ‘Outlaws’, and ‘Pariahs’: Dissidence between Delegitimization and Justification” focused on these questions and analyzed how radical dissidence is dealt with and under which conditions governmental or non-governmental representatives of dissident conceptions either succeed in gaining recognition or come to be discredited as “rogues”, “outlaws” or “pariahs”.